f2calv/yamlizr/README.md

 [![Build Status][azdo-badge]][azdo-url] <!-- ![Code Coverage][azdo-coverage-url] --> [![Nuget][cascap.yamlizr-badge]][cascap.yamlizr-url]

-> This tool was created in the summer of 2020 when there was no means of exporting a complete pipeline to YAML.
-As of November 2020 there is a new [Export to YAML](https://devblogs.microsoft.com/devops/replacing-view-yaml/) feature which allows you to export an entire pipeline to YAML.
-The official tool covers more edge cases than this CLI.
-Where this CLI still has benefits is in the conversion of every definition en-masse and it also gives developers the ability to automate YAML output customisations to fit their exact needs.
+> This tool was created in the summer of 2020 when there was no means of exporting a definition to YAML.
+As of November 2020 there is a new [Export to YAML](https://devblogs.microsoft.com/devops/replacing-view-yaml/) feature which allows you to export a Build pipeline to YAML with a single click.
+This official tool *probably* covers more edge cases than this CLI for Build pipelines.
+Where this CLI still has benefits is that it also converts Release definitions to YAML, it also allows the conversion of every single Build/Release definition en-masse which developers can then customise to fit their unique deployment needs.

 **yamlizr** is a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) which converts Azure DevOps Classic Designer Build/Release Definitions and any referenced Task Groups en-masse into their [YAML Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) or [GitHub Action](https://github.com/features/actions) equivalent.